 In the southwest corner, the climate was generous to the Noongar people.
 They lived on the coastline in the drier months, eating the food supplied by the lakes, which were filled during the rains.

 Just before the onset of winter, the people would move to drier inland areas following the kangaroos and emus, setting up shelters wherever food was plentiful.
 There is little information about the area now known as the City of Armadale, but we know that Noongar tribal elders were responsible for specific areas.

 The map identifies place names and territories described by Yagan (an Aboriginal Elder) to Robert Lyon in 1832.

-As shown by the map, the area to the north and east of the Canning River was part of Beeloo Munday's territory and the area to the south and west of the Canning was Beeliar Midgegooroo's territory.
+As shown by the map, the area to the north and east of the Canning River was part of Beeloo, Munday's territory.
+The area to the south and west of the Canning River was Beeliar, Midgegooroo's territory.

 The Noongar name for Kelmscott is Goolamrup, and the Canning River is known as Dyarlgaroo (Broken Spears: Green: 1984).